sundial-protocol/internal-docs/milestone2.md

 In `architecture/roles/roles.md` we discuss the different incentivization models we have in mind for ensuring community members have an appropriate risk/reward ratio.

 We also elaborate on this in `architecture/roles/watchers.md` and `architecture/roles/operators.md`.
-TODO

 ## Scalable infrastructure designed for growing demand